Nadira (Pakistani actress): Career

 Nadira was introduced by director Yunus Malik to the Pakistani film industry by offering her a role in his film Akhri Jang in 1986.
-Nadira's first film was Akhri Jang (Last War), but director Altaf Hussain's Punjabi film Nishan (Mark) got released first, therefore, as per record, Nishan remains the first released film of Nadira.
+Nadira's first film was Akhri Jang (The Last War), but director Altaf Hussain's Punjabi film Nishan (Mark) got released first, therefore, as per record, Nishan remains the first released film of Nadira.

 Nadira was considered as talented actress, in film Nachay Nagin she played the best role of her life.
 In this film, she played the role of serpent for the first time and acclaimed a lot of fame along with the dancing hero Ismael Shah.
 Then she became famous for playing the role of serpent.
 She played role of serpent in Nachay Nagin, Nachay Jogi and Jadoo Garni.

 Nadira starred in 52 films, out of which 25 enjoyed Silver jubilee, 4 enjoyed diamond jubilee and one film Akhri Jang enjoyed golden jubilee.
 She was known as " The White Rose" in industry.
 She was considered a good dancer.
 During her film career she starred in 2 Urdu, 35 Punjabi, 2 Pashto and 14 double version (Punjabi/Urdu) films.